 A contract will be awarded as soon as possible after the evaluation and selection process is completed.
-Contacts are mostly awarded on the basis of the most economically advantageous tender, which means there is the correct balance between quality and cost of the service, product or works.
+Contacts are mostly awarded based on the most economically advantageous tender, which means there is the correct balance between quality and cost of the service, product or works.
+In all cases, the contract award process will place the best overall outcome for the customer and the environment at the centre of the decision-making process.

-All suppliers will be informed of the outcome of the bid process including reasons for acceptance or rejection in accordance with EU procurement legislation.
+All suppliers will be informed of the outcome of the bid process including reasons for acceptance or rejection in accordance with Utilities Contract Regulations (2016).